bwoodsend/polycotylus/docs/source/example-gui/index.rst

 can all be specified in multiple languages.
 The desktop will automatically select the right one based on the configured system locale.
 To do this, replace the string you pass to one of these fields in the `polycotylus.yaml` with a map of locale names to translations.
-(Disclaimer: translations below are from Google Translate and may be garbled!)
+(Disclaimer: translations below are machine generated)

 .. code-block:: yaml